isay83/saveat_admin/README.md

 ## Components

-TailAdmin is a pre-designed starting point for building a web-based dashboard using Next.js and Tailwind CSS.
-The template includes:
+Saveat Admin is a pre-designed starting point for building a web-based dashboard using Next.js and Tailwind CSS.
+The project includes:

 - Sophisticated and accessible sidebar
 - Data visualization components